primishra/Non-Coding-Stuffs/README.md

-## Non Coding Stuffs
+## Notes & Tutorials
-- This repository contains lecture notes of some important topics.
+- This repository contains lecture notes and tutorials of some important topics.